AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-10-24-Writing-updates.md

 *Next step*: Complete introduction and discussion writing

-*Timeline*: Complete writing and submit by July 2025
+*Timeline*: Complete writing and submit by August 2025

 ## Hawaii2023